marcanuy/simpleit.rocks/docs/web/servers/apache/_posts/2017-01-07-protect-web-directories-with-http-basic-authentication-in-apache-server.md

 | The password is cached by the webbrowser | Can be reused by any other request to the server, e.g. [CSRF] |
 | The password may be stored permanently in the browser | [CSRF] and it might be stolen by another user on a shared machine |

+## Conclusions

+We have protected a directory with HTTP Basic Authentication, now every time we attempt to access that directory, tipically from a browser, it will ask for username/password credentials.

 ## References